 20. Customer Winback

-A damn solid read on customer retention and winning back customers on the brink of defection.
+This book is a solid read on customer retention and winning back customers on the brink of defection.

-A wide range of industries can benefit from this book—not simply SaaS or eCommerce, but service industries, too.
+A wide range of industries can benefit from this book — not simply SaaS or ecommerce, but service industries, too.

 If you’re in SaaS, read it to complement the better articles on retention out there.